Programmes for High Fliers: Oxbridge and Medicine

 Early applicants who do not receive Oxbridge offers nevertheless gain valuable experience and most win places at Russell Group universities (including Imperial, UCL, LSE, Durham, Bristol, St. Andrews) to study some of the most competitive subjects.

 The programme also now supports applicants considering applying to universities in the USA, Ireland and Continental Europe.

 It is increasingly clear that Oxbridge admissions tutors now focus almost exclusively on academic excellence (already demonstrated and potential), plus enthusiasm and aptitude for their subject.
 Subject specific tests set by universities are increasingly the norm.

-Oxford has always had its own admissions tests and, as a result of the demise of AS Levels, Cambridge has introduced its own admissions tests this year.
+Oxford has always had its own admissions tests and, as a result of the demise of AS Levels, Cambridge has also introduced its own admissions tests.